-Application, Complete appropriate application and pay fee.
-Termination and Complete a minimum of one clock hour of suicide awareness and prevention training Withdrawal of (new statutory requirement).
-Application Application is invalid 365 days after the date of the application if all requirements 24:28:04 have not been met.
+Application, Complete appropriate application and pay for Termination and Complete appropriate application and pay fee.
+Complete appropriate application and pay fee.
+Complete a minimum of one clock hour of suicide awareness and prevention training Withdrawal of (new statutory requirement).
+Application 24:28:04 Application is invalid 365 days after the date of the application if all requirements 24.20.04 have not been met.
 An applicant may submit a written request to withdraw an application for good cause.
-Fees \$35 One Year Out of State Provisional Certificate 24:28:05 \$20 Two Year Alternative Preliminary Certificate \$60 Five Year Initial Certificate \$60 Renewal (includes 5-year teacher, administrator, education specialist, or a temporary renewal certificate for those who allowed their certificate to become invalid) \$25 Initial or Renewal Educator Permit \$25 One Year Alternative Certification Certificate \$35 Adding an endorsement(s) based on state-designated test \$50 Adding an endorsement(s) based on transcript analysis \$25 Duplicate certificate or conversion to professional or advanced certificate not during renewal \$25 Paper Application (covers administrative processing costs) Teacher Initial certification requirements Certificate Bachelor's degree or higher from a regionally accredited institution of higher Requirements education.
-24:28:06 Complete a teacher education program from a regionally- accredited institution of higher education.
+Fees \$35 One Year Out of State Provisional Certificate 24:28:05 \$20 Two Year Alternative Preliminary Certificate \$60 Five Year Initial Certificate \$60 Renewal (includes 5-year teacher, administrator, education specialist, or a temporary renewal certificate for those who allowed their certificate to become invalid) \$25 Initial or Renewal Educator Permit \$25 One Year Alternative Certification Certificate \$35 Adding an endorsement(s) based on state-designated test \$50 Adding an endorsement(s) based on transcript analysis \$25 Duplicate certificate or conversion to professional or advanced certificate not during renewal Teacher \$25 Paper Application (covers administrative processing costs) Initial certification requirements Certificate Requirements Bachelor's degree or higher from a regionally accredited institution of higher 24:28:06 education.
+24.28.00 Complete a teacher education program from a regionally- accredited institution of higher education.
 Complete South Dakota Indian Studies.
 Receive a passing score on state-designated pedagogy test.
 Provide written recommendation from a regionally accredited institution of higher education verifying program completion.
 Applicants from a foreign country must provide a transcript evaluation completed by an approved agency.
 Staff employed as an instructor at a university or postsecondary technical institute is exempt from the requirement of holding a teaching certificate when teaching dual credit courses.
 Certificate Levels Professional - new teacher.
 Advanced - 5 or more years of teaching experience and an advanced degree in an education-related field or national board certification.
 Length of Certificate Five year certificate.
-Preparation Types Early Childhood Preparation (Birth - grade 3). • Elementary Preparation (K - grade 8).
+Preparation Types Early Childhood Preparation (Birth - grade 3).
+Elementary Preparation (K - grade 8).
 Secondary Preparation (Grades 5-12).
 Career and Technical Education Preparation (grades 7-12).
 K-12 Preparation (K-12 areas such as music, art, health, etc.) Early Childhood SPED Preparation (Birth - grade 3 SPED setting).
 K-12 SPED (may teach in K-12 special education setting).
 Removing K-8 Special Education.
 Middle level preparation will no longer be required.